Schiff 'confident' Democratic memo dispute can be worked out

 The White House said on Friday that President Trump was “unable” to declassify the memo, citing national security concerns.

-Trump on Saturday tweeted that Democratic leaders “knew, because of sources and methods (and more)” that their rebuttal memo — which he described as “very political” — “would have to be heavily redacted. … Told them to re-do and send back in proper form!”
+Trump on Saturday tweeted that Democratic leaders “knew, because of sources and methods (and more)” that their rebuttal memo — which he described as "very political" — "would have to be heavily redacted."

+"Told them to re-do and send back in proper form,” Trump wrote.

 Schiff on Tuesday said that no revisions have been made and that redactions have been minimal.
 White House counsel Don McGahn said in his letter Friday that Trump is “inclined” to release the memo if proper revisions are made.